Sirch9/SamChris-Project/README.md

 # My Portfolio School Project
-** WAtched youtube tutorial not really proud of this but Leant a lot**
+**Watched youtube tutorial not really proud of this but learnt a lot**